ibm-cloud-docs/solution-tutorials/gather-visualize-analyze-iot-data.md

 4. **Create Notebook**.Check that the notebook is created with metadata and code.
    ![Jupyter Notebook DSX](images/solution16/jupyter_notebook_dsx.png)

-5. Select the cell that starts with `!pip install --upgrade pixiedust,` and then click **Play** or **Ctrl+enter** to run the code.
+5. Select the cell that starts with `!pip install --upgrade pixiedust,` and then click **Play** next to Run or **Ctrl + Enter** to run the code.
 6. When the installation is complete, restart the Spark kernel by clicking the **Restart Kernel** icon.
 7. In the next code cell, Import your Cloudant credentials to that cell by completing the following steps:
   * Click ![](images/solution16/data_icon.png)
   * Select the **Connections** tab.
   * Click **Insert to code**.
 A dictionary called credentials_1" is created with your Cloudant credentials.
 If the name is not specified as "credentials_1", rename the dictionary to `credentials_1`. `credentials_1` is used in the remaning cells.
   * name that is required for the notebook code to run.
 8. In the cell with the database name (dbname) enter the name of the Cloudant database that is the source of data, for example, iotp_yourWatsonIoTPorgId_DBName_Year-month-day.

     You can find the exact database by navigating to your **iot-db** CloudantDB instance you created earlier > Launch Dashboard.
     {:tip}